Dragonfish can emit red light from their eyes

-- Chlorophyll-filled eyes – The dragonfish come with the chlorophyll in their eyes.
+- Chlorophyll-filled eyes – The dragonfish comes with chlorophyll in their eyes.
 They are the only known creature to have this feature.

-- Protruding teeth – Dragonfish has a broad jaw and fang teeth protruding out of their mouths which also give them the scary look and justifies their name.
+- Protruding teeth – Dragonfish have a broad jaw and fang teeth protruding out of their mouths, which also gives them the scary look and justifies their name.

-- Male-female size ratio – The males are known to be about ten times the size of the females.
+- Male-female size ratio – The males are known to be about one-tenth the size of the females.
 The females also have a barbel on their chin.

 Dragonfish Classification and Scientific Name

-Dragonfishes go by the scientific name Stomiidae and belong to a family that goes by the same name.
-The order and class that they come from Stomiiformes and Actinopterygii.
+Dragonfish are generally members of the Family Stomiidae.
+The order and class that they come from are Stomiiformes and Actinopterygii.
 The name “stomiiformes” literally translates to mean “Stomias-shaped.”
 Stomias comes from the Greek word for “mouth” or “hard bridle,” likely referencing the sleek body with a head as big as its width.

-They belong to the kingdom Animalia and phylum Chordata.
-The black dragonfish’s scientific name is Idiacanthus atlanticus, which comes from the Greek phrases “idia” (“own”) and “akantha” (“thorn”).
-The viperfish, another species associated with the dragonfish, is scientifically known as Chauliodus, coming from the Greek word “chaulios” or “chaulos,” which means “to be with the mouth opened,” as well as the Greek word “odous,” which means “teeth.”
+- The viperfish, is of the order Stomiiformes,genus Chauliodus, coming from the Greek word “chaulios” or “chaulos,” which means “to be with the mouth opened,” as well as the Greek word “odous,” which means “teeth.”.

-Simply by understanding the scientific name, anyone can get a clearer understanding of how different dragonfish species may seem from one another.
+Simply by understanding the scientific names, anyone can get a clearer understanding of how different dragonfish species may be from one another.

-While the different types of this fish could have slight differences in their physical appearances, these fishes generally have large heads and fang teeth that often protrude out of their mouth – which gives them their name, adding to their scary look.
+While the different types of this fish could have many differences in their physical appearances, these fishes generally have large heads and fang teeth that often protrude out of their mouth – which gives them their scary name.

-Many dragonfishes, especially the female ones have another protrusion, known as the barbel that is attached to their chin.
+Many femail dragonfish have another protrusion known as the barbel that is attached to the chin.
 This protrusion has a light-producing photophore.
 Such photophores are also present along the sides of the bodies of these dragonfishes.

-These fishes have transparent teeth and their bodies are usually dark that makes the dragonfishes invisible to their prey – making them one of the top predators under the water even though they are only about 15 meters long and weigh about 13 to 15 grams only.
+These fishes have transparent teeth and their bodies are usually dark that makes the dragonfishes invisible to their prey – making them one of the top predators under the water even though they some are only about 6 inches (15-16 centimeters) long and weigh just a half ounce (about 13 to 15 grams).